Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application

+Aiming at likelihood-based estimation, a density starting from $u$, i.e a marginal likelihood \cite[see][Definition 7.2(i)]{gourieroux1995} is needed.
+A likelihood is, with respect to some dominating measure, the Radon-Nikodym derivative of the measure that describes the experiment.
+(The derivative is then evaluated at the observed data.)
+The measure of an experiment will usually contain the location of the experiment.
+And for a Bernoulli-experiment, only the location is needed.
+Considering $\leftindex_u{N}_T$ as series of Bernoulli increments over infinitely short intervals, expectations of the increments define the intensity process.
+After a deterministic $u$, intuitively, the expected increase of $\leftindex_u{N}_T$ over an interval of length $dt$, at age $t$, is $\lambda dt$ if death is not reached, i.e. $t \le T$, and if the person is no left-truncated, i.e. in case of $A:=\{T > u\}$.
+Else it is zero.
+We assume $P_{\lambda}(A) > 0$.
+Formally, the intensity process of $\leftindex_u{N}_T(t)$ after $u$ is $\leftindex_u{\alpha}(t):=\mathds{1}_{\{u < t \le T\}} \lambda$, with respect to the dominating probability measure

+that conditions on $A$.
+For a person not truncated (see Figure \ref{c_figure}, top) we lose information, but due to the zero-intensity of a truncated person (see Figure \ref{c_figure}, middle) the contribution to the criterion function is ineffective and hence not observing the person, still renders the criterion function observable.
+More formally, that the dominating measure depends on $\lambda$ can be interpreted as information loss, namely `remaining' in the dominating measure.
+For a proof that $\leftindex_u{N}_T$, compensated by $\int_u^t\leftindex_u{\alpha}(s) ds$, really is a $(P_{\lambda}(A),\leftindex_u{\mathcal{G}}_t)$-martingale, with deterministic $u$ as special case of the random $U$, see Proposition 4.1 in \cite{And0}.
+We can denote a criterion function, build on the latter intensity, a marginal likelihood.
+But conditioning will follow.

-Right-censored is the age-at-death if it occurs after 2012, or after having left the AOK (see Figure \ref{data_selection}).
-As in \cite[][Examples III.3.6, IV.1.7 and VI.1.4]{And} we superimpose right-censoring on left-truncation (and not vice versa).
+Right-censored is the age-at-death if it occurs after 2013, or after having left the AOK (see Figures \ref{data_selection} and \ref{c_figure}, bottom).
+As in \cite[][Examples III.3.6, IV.1.7 and VI.1.4]{And} we superimpose right-censoring on left-truncation.
 The observed left-truncated and right-censored counting process is

-with $C(t):= \mathds{1}_{\{t \le u+9\}}$ \cite[compare][Example 1.4.2]{flem1991}.
-It has intensity $\leftindex_u{\alpha}_T^c(t) := \lambda \mathds{1}_{\{u \le t \le \min(T,u+9) \}}$ with respect to $P^A_{\lambda}$ and observed filtration
+with $C(t):= \mathds{1}_{\{t \le u+10\}}$ \cite[compare][Example 1.4.2]{flem1991}.
+It has intensity $\leftindex_u{\alpha}_T^c(t) := \lambda \mathds{1}_{\{u \le t \le \min(T,u+10) \}}$ with respect to $P^A_{\lambda}$ and observed filtration